yangdanny97/yangdanny97.github.io/_posts/2019-08-24-D3-Mapmaking-Tips.md

 For sourcing historical records like census data and map boundaries for the US, the National Historical GIS Data Finder is your best friend.
 You have to manually select and download your dataset (it's not a live API to query from), but it has datasets going back hundreds of years, many of which are difficult to source elsewhere.

 You can access it here: [NHGIS Data Finder](https://data2.nhgis.org/main)

+## Tool; GeoJSONLint

+This [handy browser-based tool](https://geojsonlint.com/) can help you preview your GeoJSON and diagnose any issues with its format.

 ## Tool: Mapshaper